Dapplegrim

 Dapplegrim (Norwegian: Grimsborken) is a Norwegian fairy tale collected by Peter Christen Asbjørnsen and Jørgen Moe in their Norske Folkeeventyr.
-Andrew Lang included it in The Red Fairy Book.
+Andrew Lang included it in The Red Fairy Book (1890).

 Plot

-A man, the youngest of 12 children, decides to wander off from his rich parents' house.
+A man, the youngest of twelve children, decides to wander off from his rich parents' house.
 Upon his return, he finds his parents have died and his brothers have shared all the lands among themselves, thinking he was dead.
-They offer him 12 mares as compensation, and when he goes to check them he finds all of them have a foal, and that one has yet another foal, a very sleek dapple-gray one.
+They offer him twelve mares as compensation, and when he goes to check them he finds all of them have a foal, and that one has yet another foal, a very sleek dapple-gray one.
 When he praises the beauty of the foal, it replies back and tells him that he'll be more splendid if the young man would go and kill all the other foals and let him feed on all the mares' milk for a year.
 The young man decides to heed to this advice and finds him a year later being quite large and sleeker.
-The colt tells him that he would be even more splendid if the young man were to go again and kill the 12 foals that have been born since, which the young man agrees to do.
+The colt tells him that he would be even more splendid if the young man were to go again and kill the twelve foals that have been born since, which the young man agrees to do.
 Yet again he returns the next year, finding the horse being huge and incredibly sleek, and yet again the horse asks him to kill the new foals and let him have the mares' milk for one more year, to which the young man agrees again.
 At last, he returns a year later to find the horse impossibly large and radiant, and the horse decides then to go with him.

-The brothers are surprised that he has such a horse, and on the horse advice, they give him horseshoes and a golden saddle and a golden bridle, in exchange for the 12 mares and their new foals.
+The brothers are surprised that he has such a horse, and on the horse's advice, they give him horseshoes and a golden saddle and a golden bridle, in exchange for the twelve mares and their new foals.
 Then, the man rides the horse, whose name is Dapplegrim, to the kingdom's capital.
 The king's daughter had been kidnapped by a troll and the king had promised her hand and half his kingdom to whoever could rescue her.
 Dapplegrim promises the man that he'll help, but the man needs to request the best food and stables for the horse.
-The king, upon seeing the man riding in such superb horse agrees.
+The king, upon seeing the man riding on such a superb horse, agrees.
 Envious knights urge the king to send the man to rescue the princess or else he should be killed, to which the man reluctantly agrees.
-Dapplegrim asks him to request for iron and silver horseshoes, and after obtaining them takes him to the troll's cave on top of an almost vertical stone wall on a hill, and manages to ride up, the man putting the princess on top of the horse before the troll can even stand up.
+Dapplegrim asks him to request iron and silver horseshoes, and after obtaining them takes him to the troll's cave on top of an almost vertical stone wall on a hill, and manages to ride up, the man putting the princess on top of the horse before the troll can even stand up.